Better Assessments & Better Incentives

 Property taxes punish development.

-We must find a way to align incentives, so landowners are incentivized to build and discouraged from idleness.
+Every new building, new unit, and renovation faces higher taxes.
+Meanwhile, landowners can speculate on vacant or underutilized land as value appreciates.
+We must find a way to align incentives, so landowners are encouraged to build and discouraged from idleness.

 We can split property taxes.

-Land will be valued solely based on the location.
+Improvements will be valued based on the buildings and other development on top of the land.
+Land will be valued solely based on location.
 Location in urban centers has higher demand, and therefore higher prices.

 Shifting the burden onto land aligns incentives.